How to reupholster an Eames fiberglass chair Posted December 4, 2014 by Daniel Ostroff

 First, no matter how talented the upholsterers are, they usually don’t have access to the same equipment as Herman Miller workers.
 Even if they did, they usually don’t have the training and years of experience working with this unique upholstery.
 If they do have the skill set, re-upholstery is labor intensive and expensive.

 Another reason to patch a vintage Eames chair is that it is congruent with the practices and beliefs of Charles and Ray Eames.

 In an interview towards the end of Charles’s life, he said it was always his dream to have “well-darned socks.”
 Darned socks are socks with holes that have been re-sewn, usually a very noticeable repair.
 They function just as well as new socks.

-Carla Hartman, Eames Office Education Director and eldest Eames grandchild, tells a similar story about Ray: Two matrons were standing behind her at a cocktail party.
+Carla Hartman, eldest Eames grandchild and Eames Office Education Director tell a similar story about Ray: Two matrons were standing behind her at a cocktail party.
 Thinking they were out of earshot, one whispered to the other, “Oh, look at that patch on Ray Eames’s cape.
 You’d think with all of the money Mr. Eames makes, he would buy his wife a new frock.”
 Well, he could, but he didn’t.
 The design duo didn’t believe in throwing away things they liked.
 They believed in repairing goods and continuing to use them.

 This is a photograph of an Eames Fiberglass Side Chair from the Eames Family Collection.

 You’ll notice that the chair, which is a working model that Charles and Ray kept on hand as part of their study collection, had a hole in its original green Naugahyde upholstery.
 What did Charles and Ray do to fix it?
 They patched it with contrasting electrical tape.